auxten/chdb-ds/docs/EXPLAIN_METHOD.md

 - Statistical operations: `describe()`, `corr()`
 - Any pandas-specific operation

-### Phase 3: Operations on Materialized DataFrame
+### Phase 3: Operations on Executed DataFrame

 Shows operations that work on the cached DataFrame:

 ```
-Phase 3: Operations on Materialized DataFrame
+Phase 3: Operations on Executed DataFrame
 ────────────────────────────────────────────────────────────────────────────────
  [4] 🔍 SQL on DataFrame: WHERE "p1_salary" > 55000
  [5] 🐼 PANDAS: rename(columns={'p1_id': 'final_id'})